bbandic1/AccessiCommand/README.md

 </div>

-# AccessiCommand: Control Your Computer with Voice and Gestures
+# Gesture.io: Control Your Computer with Voice and Gestures

 ## Project Description